 Putting them all together

-- To make the filling process the pitted dates with the remaining tbsp of melted butter, 2 tsp of orange blossom water, and half of the ground mahlab in your food processor until it becomes a smooth paste.
+- To make the filling, process the pitted dates with the remaining tbsp of melted butter and 1 tsp of orange blossom water in your food processor until it becomes a smooth paste.

 - Form each cookie with a mold or freehand as shown in the photo above (by hiding a ball of the date filling inside the dough).